Bicycle and Pedestrian Planning

 Amelia Island Trail Phase II (Amelia Island Parkway Multi-use Trail)

 The County applied for $2,500,000 for the Transportation Alternatives Projects Funding FY 2021 to extend the Amelia Island Trial.
 The extension would complete the remaining 4 miles to connect from just east of Shave Bridge on 8th Street (A1A) to the southern most extent of Amelia Island, which eventually connects to Timucuan Trail in Duval County.
-The county was awarded around $1,000,000 to design the 4 miles and complete the first mile of construction from Sadler Road to Via Del Ray.
+The county was awarded around $1,000,000 to design the 4 miles and complete the first mile of construction from South Fletcher Avenue to Via Del Rey.
 The purpose of this trail is to provide a safe network for people on bikes and pedestrians, reduce vehicle miles traveled, and provide connectivity to economic sectors like commercial, professional, resorts for residents and visitors.

 Simmons Road Multi-use Trail